MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 **Avoid lines with double arrows**.
 Double arrows imply a bi-directional dependency.
 Prefer using a single ended arrow to represent the flow from client to server.

+## Types of design diagrams

+Workload architecture is complex and multidimentional.
+Each dimension type focuses on a specific aspect of the system, providing level of detail that's specific to that dimension.
+For instance, flow charts illustrate process flow, while entity-relation diagrams depict relationships between system components.
+Having different types of diagrams allows for comprehensive understanding of different dimension.
+It helps in effective communication, problem-solving, and decision-making among stakeholders.

 ##### High-level system diagram

 This diagram serves as a broad overview of a whole workload or even a broad overview of a sub-section within.
 It includes the main components, their relationship to each other with arrows repenting the direction of interaction, and the rough order in which data flows through the system.
 These are good for reaching common understanding so that you can start deeper discussions or for general stakeholder communication.